sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     ```

 ## Importing a Manifest
 Next up, we are going to import a Manifest into our Satellite.
 I have configured the role `redhat.satellite.manifest` to first download a Manifest from the Red Hat Customer Portal and then upload it to my Satellite.
-If you are doing the same Please ensure you set the correct Manifest UUID in `satellite_manifest_uuid`, as well as the `rhsm_username` and `rhsm_password`. (as described in [Registering the system to the Red Hat Customer Portal and installing Red Hat Satellite](#registering-the-system-to-the-red-hat-customer-portal-and-installing-red-hat-satellite)).
+If you are doing the same Please ensure you set the correct Manifest UUID in `satellite_manifest_uuid`, as well as the `satellite_rhsm_username` and `satellite_rhsm_password`. (as described in [Registering the system to the Red Hat Customer Portal and installing Red Hat Satellite](#registering-the-system-to-the-red-hat-customer-portal-and-installing-red-hat-satellite)).

 ### Documentation
 * [Role `redhat.satellite.manifest`](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/satellite/content/role/manifest/)